alem-platform/bootcamp-go/crunch02/README.md

 Enter coordinates:
 ```

+Proceed the game flow as standard game mechanics.

 #### 2. Colorful Numbers
 Enhance the visual representation by coloring numbers indicating adjacent bombs.
 - `1` could be blue
 - `2` could be green
 - `3` could be red

-You are allowed to choose any color
+You are allowed to choose any color you want.